NeuroTechX/learn.neurotechedu.com/pages/oscillations.md

 labels=epochs.events[:,-1]-
 {% endhighlight %}

 The above code defines the epochs which will be further manipulated.
-Try the function __plot.epochs()__ to see how your data has transformed!
+Try the function __plot.epochs()__ to see how your data have transformed!
 (Hint: It might look something like the image below!)

 ![]({{ "/images/oscillations/plot-epochs.png" | absolute_url }})
 <!-- old link https://github.com/jfrayshe/learn.neurotechedu.com/blob/gh-pages/images/neurosc/Screen%20Shot%202017-06-02%20at%209.49.47%20PM.png -->